Prospect Medical Bankruptcy Update

 Current Status of Crozer Health Facilities

-- Information on the court filings is available at https://cases.omniagentsolutions.com/?clientId=3725.
+Information on the court filings is available at Omni Agent Solutions.

-- The filings in bankruptcy court are separate from state requirements for closure of a health system.
-Prospect has not yet submitted a formal closure notice or a closure plan to the state for the Crozer Health System.
+The filings in bankruptcy court are separate from the state’s required process for formally closing a health facility.
+Prospect Medical Holdings has not submitted a formal closure notice or plan to the Commonwealth of Pennsylvania for the Crozer Health System.

 Prospect Medical Holdings Bankruptcy Background